vtortola/WebSocketListener/README.md

    }
 ```

+#### Sending messages

 Writing messages is also easy.
-The `WebSocketMessageReadStream.CreateMessageWriter` method allows to create a write only stream to send the message:
+The `WebSocketMessageReadStream.CreateMessageWriter` method allows to create a write only  message:

 ```cs
 using (WebSocketMessageWriteStream messageWriterStream = client.CreateMessageWriter(WebSocketMessageType.Text))